 Don’t forget to click the “Save Settings” Button when you are finished!

-Adding Variable to Results/Emails Page
+Adding Certificate Variable to the Results/Emails Page

 Once you have your certificate set up, simply add the %CERTIFICATE_LINK% variable to any results page or email.
 This will then show a link for the user to download/print the certificate.